mathesar-foundation/mathesar-wiki/docs/projects/template.md

 - Users could be allergic to pizza ingredients.

 ## Links
+!!! info "Information"
-> This section collects project related links.
+    This section collects project related links.
 It's expected that there might not be anything here until the project plan is approved, and this section will grow over the project's timeframe.
-{.is-info}

 - **Issues**: [GitHub meta issue]()
 - **Wiki pages**: